Superchunk: History

 In 2001, the band released Here's to Shutting Up.
-In 2002, Superchunk began a series of limited-edition live albums known as The Clambakes series.
-Clambakes Volume 1 (limited to 1500 copies) is an acoustic live set recorded in various record stores across the US in support of Here's to Shutting Up and Clambakes Volume 2 (limited to 2500 copies) is a film score Superchunk was commissioned to write.
+The following year, Superchunk began a series of limited-edition live albums known as The Clambakes Series.
+The Clambakes Series Vol. 1 (limited to 1500 copies) is an acoustic live set recorded in various record stores across the US in support of Here's to Shutting Up and The Clambakes Series Vol. 2 (limited to 2500 copies) is a film score Superchunk was commissioned to write.
 It was recorded live at the Castro Theater in San Francisco on April 23, 2002, during the San Francisco International Film Festival at a showing of the 1926 Teinosuke Kinugasa film A Page of Madness.

 Cup of Sand, released in 2003, is the third singles album compiling all singles and rare 1995–2002 tracks.

-Clambakes Series Volume 3 was released in 2004, documenting the live set Superchunk played at the Cat's Cradle in Carrboro, North Carolina, on July 23, 1999, for the Merge Records tenth anniversary celebration.
+The Clambakes Series Vol. 3 was released in 2004, documenting the live set Superchunk played at Cat's Cradle in Carrboro, North Carolina, on July 23, 1999, for the Merge Records tenth anniversary celebration.

-In 2006, Superchunk headlined a concert held in celebration of the tenth anniversary of The Daily Show, a Comedy Central program, at Irving Plaza in New York.
+In 2006, Superchunk headlined a concert held in celebration of the tenth anniversary of The Daily Show, a Comedy Central program, at Irving Plaza in New York City.
 The show also featured a performance from Clem Snide as well as short stand-up comedy sets from various Daily Show correspondents.

 In 2007, Superchunk contributed a hidden track to the Aqua Teen Hunger Force soundtrack, "Misfits and Mistakes", with singing from Aqua Teen Hunger Force character Meatwad.
 On June 5, 2007, Superchunk released the Misfits and Mistakes 7-inch, which has the Superchunk solo version on the A-side, and the Meatwad version on the B-side.

 The band played two shows, the Eff Cancer Benefit in Chicago on June 20, 2007, and headlined the inaugural free Pool Parties show at McCarren Park Pool in Brooklyn, New York.
-They are also known to still play occasional one-off shows at home in North Carolina, usually at Cat's Cradle in Carrboro.
+They are also known to still play occasional one-off shows at home in North Carolina, usually at Cat's Cradle.
 Superchunk also recorded a cover version of "Say My Name" by Destiny's Child for Engine Room Recordings' compilation album Guilt by Association, which was released September 4, 2007.

-Superchunk appeared at Coachella Valley Music and Arts Festival in Indio, California, on April 18, 2009, along with other acts like Yeah Yeah Yeahs, The Killers, M.I.A., TV on the Radio, Band of Horses.
+Superchunk appeared at Coachella Valley Music and Arts Festival in Indio, California, on April 18, 2009, alongside other acts including Yeah Yeah Yeahs, The Killers, M.I.A., TV on the Radio, and Band of Horses.

-On April 7, 2009, Superchunk released the Leaves in the Gutter EP, their first CD release in seven years.
+On April 7, 2009, Superchunk released Leaves in the Gutter, their first CD release in seven years.
 It consisted of three unreleased tracks, in addition to "Misfits and Mistakes" and an acoustic version of the new song "Learned to Surf".

-On May 28, 2009, the band announced a new 7-inch, "Crossed Wires" b/w "Blinders (Fast Vers.)", which released on July 7, 2009.
+On May 28, 2009, the band announced a new 7-inch, "Crossed Wires" b/w "Blinders (Fast Vers.)", which released on July 7 of that year.
 It was initially limited to a pressing of 1000 on clear vinyl.

-On July 27, 2010, the band covered The Cure's In Between Days for AV Club Undercover.
+On July 27, 2010, the band covered The Cure's In Between Days for A.V.
+Club Undercover.